manic/pixnet-sso/README.md

 And set your PIXNET SSO key pair to your ENV.

+### MODEL AND MIGRATIONS:

+You should have models to store user/openid data.

 ### LOAD SCIRPTS IN YOUR LAYOUT:

 Add `<%= pixnet_sso_scripts %>` in your `layout/application.html.erb` to enable PIXNET SSO.